awsdocs/aws-iot-docs/developerguide/cross-account-access.md

 First, create a customer managed IAM policy as described in [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html), just like you would for other users and certificates in your AWS account\.

-For devices registered in AWS IoT Core registry, the following policy grants permission to devices connect to AWS IoT Core using a client ID that matches the device's thing name and to publish to the `my/topic/<thing-name> ` where *<thing\-name>* is the device's thing name:
+For devices registered in AWS IoT Core registry, the following policy grants permission to devices connect to AWS IoT Core using a client ID that matches the device's thing name and to publish to the `my/topic/thing-name ` where *thing\-name* is the device's thing name:

 ```
 {